Home Programming Git and GitHub Best Practices for Professional Developers

 Branching Strategies That Scale

-Choosing the right branching strategy is one of the most impactful decisions a team can make.
-The wrong strategy creates bottlenecks, increases merge conflicts, and slows down delivery.
+Choosing the appropriate branching strategy is one of the most consequential decisions a team makes.
+The wrong strategy creates bottlenecks, increases merge conflicts, and slows delivery.
 The right one makes collaboration feel effortless.

-There are three dominant branching strategies in professional software development, each optimized for different team sizes and release cadences.
+Three branching strategies dominate professional software development, each optimized for different team sizes and release cadences.

 Git Branching Strategy Comparison Git Flow main develop feature release hotfix Best for: Scheduled releases GitHub Flow main feature-a feature-b PR PR Best for: Continuous deployment Trunk-Based main (trunk) <1 day <1 day <1 day Best for: High-velocity teams